brian-beeler/privoxy-pilot-macos/README.md

    `/usr/local/etc/privoxy/privoxy.sh filter list"`

-2. Create a new filter list named "work":
+2. Create a new filter list named "work" [or whatever you want to name it]:

     `/usr/local/etc/privoxy/privoxy.sh filter work"`

+3. Open your new list and follow the instructions in the comments of the file you just created on how to add the websites you wish to block.

+## Creating a new filter group

+   1. edit the config.mod file and follow the instructions in the comments:

+    `nano /usr/local/etc/privoxy/config.mod`